The Castle of Cagliostro: English releases

 In 1980, Tokyo Movie Shinsha began screen testing the film in North America and it was notably shown at the World Science Fiction Convention in Boston for a marketing survey.
 It was later screened at other festivals during the 1980s, including FILMEX 82 in Los Angeles.
 Despite resounding acclaim from the screenings, many of them were unsuccessful.
-According to Fred Patten, the primary reason was that, "most people did not bother to come to it since it was "only" an animated-cartoon feature, not a "serious" live-action movie."
-A heavily edited and shortened version of the film eventually became available in North America in the form of an arcade laserdisc video game, Cliff Hanger (1983), which combined the film's footage with that of the previous Lupin film Mystery of Mamo.
+According to Fred Patten, the primary reason was that, "most people did not bother to come to it since it was 'only' an animated-cartoon feature, not a 'serious' live-action movie."
+A heavily edited and shortened version of the film eventually became available in North America in the form of an arcade laserdisc video game, Cliff Hanger (1983), which combined an English-dubbed version of the film's footage with that of the previous Lupin film Mystery of Mamo.

 The American theatrical debut was on 3 April 1991 in New York City by Carl Macek's Streamline Pictures, with the home release following in October 1992.
-Streamline's dub contains several deviations from the original Japanese script.
-Due to copyright issues with Maurice LeBlanc's estate, Lupin is referred to as "the Wolf."
+Due to copyright issues with the estate of Maurice Leblanc, the creator of the original Arsène Lupin, Lupin is referred to as "Wolf".
 Inspector Koichi Zenigata is erroneously named "Keibu Zenigata," likely due to a translation error (keibu being the Japanese title for a police inspector).
 The UK release followed on 10 June 1996 by Manga Video.
-Optimum Releasing re-released Cagliostro in the UK after Manga Entertainment lost its license in the UK.
+Optimum Releasing re-released Cagliostro in the UK after Manga Entertainment lost its licence in the UK.
 The new DVD features an anamorphic widescreen print with the original Japanese audio track as well as the Streamline dub, both in stereo.

 On 25 April 2000, Manga released the film on home video in the United States with a newly commissioned dub that adhered closer to the original script with the correct names restored.
 The DVD preserves the film in its original aspect ratio of 1.85:1 widescreen and is non-anamorphic.
 It additionally features remastered audio and picture, but contains no extras.
 The same company later released a new special edition DVD of Cagliostro on 29 August 2006.
 The disc is double-sided with the film on side A and the extras on side B. It includes a new digital transfer; Manga's English dub in 2.0 and 5.1 surround plus Japanese, Spanish, and French language tracks in mono; the complete film in storyboard format, accompanied by Japanese audio with English subtitles; an original Japanese trailer; a sketch and still gallery; a 26-minute interview with animation director Yasuo Ōtsuka, and animated menus.
 The film is presented in 16:9 anamorphic widescreen; however, the opening credits have been heavily re-edited to remove the Japanese credits, instead using selected still-frames of scenes that appear without Japanese writing.
 The English-translated names are superimposed over these stills.
 This change was negatively received by fans of the film.
 Both DVD releases are out-of-print, with Manga no longer owning the U.S. film rights.